flhofer/dell_TB16_firmware/README.md

 ### Flashing the ASMedia USB Controller

 While a [C #—coded Linux tool](https://github.com/smx-smx/ASMTool) exists, I prefer the official ASM flasher.
 The Thunderbolt controller extends the PCIe bus where the controller is connected and allows us to use the standard PCIe flashing tool.
-Use the `exe` found in `tools/ASMedia_win` of this repos on Windows or a Windows-to-go disk made, e.g., with Rufus, and execute it with the binary file copied into its folder.
+Use the `exe` found in `tools/ASMedia_win` of this repo on Windows or a Windows-to-go disk made, e.g., with Rufus, and execute it with the binary file copied into its folder.

 If you use the `cmd` prompt and enter the directory, you can check the installed version with `/version` or force overwrite using the `/f` flag.
 ```